Conformal anomaly and gravitational pair production: Introduction

 In addition, one can argue that the particle creation in a static gravitational field can also produce particles even without the event horizon~\cite{Wondrak2023}.
 In this scenario, the virtual pairs of particles are separated by local tidal forces and become real particles, similar to what happens in the Schwinger effect.
 Some of these real particles will fall to the gravitating body and will later be recaptured, while other particles will escape to infinity and create, similarly to the Hawking effect, an outgoing flux of matter~\cite{Wondrak2023}.

-In our article, we argue that in the off-event-horizon mechanism of Ref.~\cite{Wondrak2023} of particle pair production, the creation rate in the background gravitational field can be directly related to the conformal anomaly.
-We will show that our approach works for the Schwinger pair-production mechanism in QED and is consistent with the Savvidi vacuum instability in non-Abelian gauge theories~\cite{Savvidy:1977as}.
+We argue that in the off-event-horizon mechanism of Ref.~[\citeonline{Wondrak2023}] of particle pair production, the creation rate in the static, both gravitational and electric, background can be directly related to the conformal anomaly.
+This effect is different from the anomaly-assisted creation of particles in a dynamical gravitational field during the inflationary stage of the Universe evolution~\cite{Dolgov:1981nw,Dolgov:1993vg}.